emcca029/fc-devel/README.md

 ```
 #### To run the container in WSL2:
 ```
-docker -it --gpus all fc-alpha /bin/bash
+docker run -it --gpus all fc-alpha /bin/bash
 ```